-- Domiciliary care, or visiting care, might be one of the first options people consider for care at home.
+- Domiciliary care services, or visiting care, might be one of the first options people consider for care at home.

 - It involves a carer paying visits to the home throughout the day, to help with personal care and meal preparation – among other things.

-- This type of care is often chosen as it allows people to stay in their home for longer, when they don’t have complex care needs.
+This type of care at home is often chosen as it allows people to stay in their own home even as their care needs begin to increase – although it’s not suitable for everyone.

-Domiciliary care is often called other names like hourly care or visiting care – but it’s essentially the same thing.
-If you think your loved one needs care, this is an option to consider for care at home.
+Domiciliary may often be referred to by other names like hourly care or visiting care – but it’s essentially the same thing.

 What is domiciliary care?